Effective May 2020

 In certain limited circumstances, Leica Microsystems may need to disclose your Personal Data in order to comply with a legal obligation or demand, such as to comply with reporting obligations to our governing regulatory authorities regarding the safety of our products, or in connection with the sale or transfer of one of our product lines or divisions, which includes the services provided through one or more of the Leica Microsystems Sites.
 In such instances, we will take measures to protect your Personal Data to the extent possible.
 We also reserve the right to use Personal Data to investigate and prosecute users who violate our rules or who engage in behavior that is illegal or harmful to others or to others’ property.

-Leica Microsystems does not knowingly collect or use any Personal Data directly from children on Leica Microsystems Sites (Leica Microsystems defines as "children” as minors younger than 18).
-We do not knowingly allow children to communicate with us, or to use any of our online services.
+Leica Microsystems does not knowingly collect or use any Personal Data directly from children on Leica Microsystems Sites (Danaher defines as “children” as minors younger than 18).
+We do not knowingly allow children to order our products, to communicate with us, or to use any of our online services.
 If you are a parent and become aware that your child has provided us with information, please contact us using one of the methods specified below, and we will work with you to address this issue.

 Leica Microsystems GmbH